numberninecms/numberninecms.github.io/content/docs/reference/events.md

 `RegistrationFormSuccessEvent` is dispatched when the registration is successful and the user logged in.
 NumberNine's default behavior is to listen to this even then notify the user by email.

+### HiddenCustomFieldsEvent
+`HiddenCustomFieldsEvent` allows you to hide custom fields in the content entity edition form.
+It's useful if you store some data in custom fields that you don't want the user to know about, or if these custom fields have a dedicated panel or card.
+As an example, a page template is stored as `page_template` custom field, but shown to the user as a card with a `select` form element.
+As the user should not have access to this custom field to modify it freely, it's hidden using this event.

 ## Registration events